How to add new Battle Script Commands/Macros

 2. Add your new callnative command ID to src/battle_script_commands.c.
 For example:

-void BS_TrySetOctolock(void)
+void BS_JumpIfTerrainAffected(void)

 {

-NATIVE_ARGS(u8 battler, const u8 *failInstr);
+NATIVE_ARGS(u8 battler, u32 flags, const u8 *jumpInstr);

 u32 battler = GetBattlerForBattleScript(cmd->battler);

-gBattlescriptCurrInstr = cmd->failInstr;
+gBattlescriptCurrInstr = cmd->jumpInstr;

 else